-Dexia Credit Local's (DCL) long-term deposit and senior unsecured debt ratings of Baa3 with a stable outlook reflect (1) its Baseline Credit Assessment (BCA) of b2; and (2) a very high probability of support from the Government of France (Aa2 stable) and the Government of Belgium (Aa3 stable) under our Basic Loss Given Failure (LGF) approach, resulting in a five-notch rating uplift from the Adjusted BCA.
+Dexia Credit Local's (DCL) long-term deposit and senior unsecured debt ratings of Baa3 with a stable outlook reflect its Baseline Credit Assessment (BCA) of b2; and a very high probability of support from the Government of France (Aa2 stable) and the Government of Belgium (Aa3 stable) and the application of our Basic Loss Given Failure (LGF) approach, resulting in a five-notch rating uplift from the Adjusted BCA.

-The b2 BCA reflects our view that the runoff plan for Dexia Group has so far been unfolding without any major disruption because of the extraordinary support provided by the governments of Belgium and France through the government-guaranteed debt program.
-It also factors in the risk that the group might need additional support during its prolonged runoff period.
+The b2 BCA reflects our view that the runoff plan for Dexia Group has so far been unfolding without any major disruption because of the extraordinary support provided by the governments of Belgium and France through the government-guaranteed debt programme.
+It also factors in the risk that the group might need additional government support during its prolonged runoff period.

-We consider that any additional support needed from public authorities by an entity already in runoff would not necessarily result in a resolution under the European Union (EU) Bank Recovery and Resolution Directive (BRRD).
-Therefore, we assume that, in practice, the group is out of the scope of the EU BRRD and, hence, we apply our Basic LGF approach instead of our Advanced LGF approach.
+We believe that any additional support needed from public authorities by an entity already in runoff would not result in a resolution under the terms and conditions of the European Union (EU) Bank Recovery and Resolution Directive (BRRD).
+Therefore, we assume that, in practice, the group is out of the scope of the EU BRRD, and, hence, we apply our Basic LGF approach instead of our Advanced LGF approach.

-Rating Scorecard - Key financial ratios
+Exhibit 1 Rating Scorecard - Key financial ratios